TIBCOSoftware/snappydata/docs/reference/configuration_parameters/start-locator.md

 * If you only specify the port, the address assigned to the member is used for the locator.

-* If not already there, this locator is automatically added to the list of locators in this set of SnappyData properties.
+* If not already there, this locator is automatically added to the list of locators in this set of TIBCO ComputeDB properties.

 <!--* If you set `start-locator`, do not also specify `mcast-port`. -->